Chocolate Mini Cheesecakes

 Chocolate Mini Cheesecakes provide perfect portion control while providing a rich, dreamy chocolate indulgence!
 Life is all about balance and a healthy meal can be topped off with a delicious Individual Chocolate Cheesecake Recipe.

 For many years, one of my signature party desserts was Mini Cheesecakes made in mini muffin tins.
 Just a bite or two, they were a terrific addition to a dessert buffet.
-But these slightly larger cupcake-sized cheesecakes are big enough to satisfy both a nagging chocolate and cheesecake craving!
+But these slightly larger cupcake-sized cheesecakes are big enough to satisfy both nagging chocolate and cheesecake cravings!

 Do you have trouble with portion control?
 I do!
 I cut a sliver of a dessert to sample, then repeat that numerous times!
 I would have been better off just slicing a regular-sized serving!

 - These mini cupcake cheesecakes are the perfect size.